HicBoux/Table-Comparator/README.md

  -Single line graphs with D3.js visualisations when a column is only in one csv.<br/>

 <h2>Requirements</h2>
-Python 3 <br/>
+-Python 3 <br/>
-Python following libraries : Pandas, Numpy, Flask <br/>
+-Python following libraries : Pandas, Numpy, Flask <br/>
-An internet connection in order to load the D3.js library<br/>
+-An internet connection in order to load the D3.js library<br/>
 (It can possibly on older versions, but not tested yet.)

 <h2>How to set it :</h2>